Special Educational Needs and Disabilities – SEND Mediation

 - when there isn’t a school named in the EHCP

 - the health or social care sections of the EHCP

 Mediation will not cost the parent or young person anything – it is paid for by the LA.
 If, in the above scenarios, the parent(s)/young person decides to attend SEND mediation the LA must also attend.

-It will take less than 28 days to arrange a mediation.
-Compare this with how long it often takes to bring a dispute to the (SEND) First Tier Tribunal – approximately 12 weeks.
+The mediation must take pplacce withthin 30 days of the mediation rerequest being submitted to the LA.
+In comparison it currently takes approximately 12 months for an appeal to reach a (SEND) First Tier Tribunal Hearing.
 Mediation gives everyone the opportunity to focus on putting in place the right support for the child/young person as soon as possible, so that their education suffers as little disruption as possible.

 For the young person or parent(s) mediation allows them the chance to be part of the decision-making process when exploring the next steps to take.
 For the LA mediation allows them to meet the people who are involved in the dispute, and better understand their point of view.
 It also allows the LA the chance to explain their viewpoints and processes in person.

-Actions or next steps are often agreed at the Mediation.
-If you aren’t able to reach an agreement for way forward at the Mediation, you can still bring an appeal to (SEND) First-tier Tribunal so long as you do it within 1 month one month after the date of the mediation, or 2 months after the original LA decision, whichever date happens to give you the most time.
+Actions or next steps are often agreed at the mediation.
+If you aren’t able to reach an agreement for way forward at the mediation, you can still submit an appeal to (SEND) First-tier Tribunal so long as you do it within 1 month after the date of the mediation certificate, or 2 months after the original LA decision letter, whichever happens to give you the most time.

 What is Disagreement Resolution

 As well as a Mediation service, every LA must also provide access to a DRS for parents, carers and young people who have concerns about support, and how it is being provided.
 DRS is entirely voluntary for both parents/young persons/carers and also the LA.
 DRS is available to be requested for disputes involving children / young persons with SEN, and it doesn’t matter whether that child or young person has an EHCP or not.